RedHatQE/rhui5-automation/tests/README.md

 with the changes.

-Lastly, in order for several test to be able to run, you need a file with valid Red Hat CCSP credentials, RHUI image registry credentials and Quay.io credentials.
+Lastly, in order for several test to be able to run, you need a file with valid Red Hat CCSP credentials and Quay.io credentials.
+In addition, to test images hosted at a non-default (test) registry, you need the registry hostname and credentials.
 The file must look like this:
 ```
 [rh]
 username=YOUR_RH_USERNAME
 password=YOUR_RH_PASSWORD

+# if using a non-default container registry and images, add the following section:
 [registry]
 hostname=RHUI_CONTAINER_REGISTRY_HOSTNAME
 username=YOUR_REGISTRY_USERNAME